zubinchopra/portaldocs/portal-sdk/generated/portalfx-forms.md

 ```
 -->

-This form displays one textbox that lets the user edit the name of the website, as specified in the following code.
+This form displays one textbox that allows the user to edit the name of the website, as specified in the following code.

 `<dir>\Client\V1\Forms\Samples\Basic\ViewModels\FormsSampleBasicBlade.ts`
 <!--